Cheops_illustration_pillars

 In addition, students will decide how to present their data and will develop their skills in data- logging and interpretation of graphs.

-This activity is part of a series that includes “Exoplanets in Motion” where students build their own transit model and “Exoplanet Detective” where students build a transit model inside a shoebox and calculate the size of an exoplanet.
+This activity is part of a series that includes “Exoplanets in Motion” where students build their own transit model and “Exoplanets in Transit” where students build a transit model inside a shoebox and calculate the size of an exoplanet.

 Subject: